martinezjandrew/personal_website/README.md

 ### Blog

 To add a new blog post: navigate to ./src/pages/blog/posts/ and simply create a new markdown file with appropriate metadata.

-## To Do

-Goals for v 1.0.0

-- Build extensible navigation ✔️
-- Create experience/resume page ✔️
-- Build blinkies
-- Create a Header ✔️
-- Create own background ✔️
-- Create extensible projects page ✔️

-Other stuff maybe

-- "Status" block that pulls latest bluesky post ✔️
-- "Links" block with links to linked in and other stuff
-- Dotfiles page
-- More gifs
-- at least one 3d bee somewhere
-- "To do" block
-- "Change log" block
-- "contact me"
-- programming interests somewhere
-- "gif treasure box"
-- "what im up to" -> what game im currently play, show watching, etc. ✔️
-- enhanced about me -> pronouns and stuff, my comp specs